Injector

 Custom Injectors

-import { type constructor, Container, type IContainer, Injector, ProviderOptions } from '../../lib';
+import { type constructor, Container, type IContainer, Injector, ProviderOptions, Registration } from 'ts-ioc-container';

 createInstance<T>(container: IContainer, target: constructor<T>, { args = [] }: ProviderOptions = {}): T {